atreyabhat/RBE-ComputerVision/RBE549-NithinSanket/AutoCalib/Readme.md

 The objective is to minimize the geometric error, which is defined as the sum of the differences between actual image points \( x_{i,j} \) and projected points \( \hat{x}_{i,j} \).

 ### 4.2 Optimization Process
 Scipy's optimization methods are employed to iteratively adjust the camera intrinsic parameters \( fx, fy, cx, cy \) and distortion coefficients \( k1, k2 \).
-This minimizes the geometric error, refining the parameters until the error is minimized, improving the accuracy of camera calibration.

 ## 5. Implementation
 The implementation involves Python code using OpenCV for image processing and Scipy for optimization.
 The steps include: